 Types of Downward Communication

-While transmitting pieces of information, principally used communications are oral and written.
+While transmitting pieces of information, principally used communications are oral and written communication.
 The segment of media depends on its nature and urgency.

 1. Oral or Verbal Method

-Mainly, Downward Communication is done by an oral method.
+Mainly, Downward Communication occurs by an oral method.
 The higher authority gives instructions to their subordinates through telephonic conversation or face-to-face.
 The managers also can exchange relevant information with their subordinates through conferences, meetings, lectures, etc.

 2. Written Method